 Today we call this ACH direct deposits but the importance of this cashflow has not changed yet somewhere in the 1960-1980s Americans were brainwashed to invest in non-income based investments that had heavy hidden fees with the creation of mutual funds.

 This topic really fires me up!
 Here is a little humorous video to lighten the mood.
-Warning its going to be 20 minutes so better put the sign on your desk saying you are “away at the toilet” or “away at lunch.”
+Warning… the video is 20 minutes so better put the sign on your desk saying you are “away at the toilet” or “away at lunch.”

 I’m not a fan of Suze Orman/Dave Ramsey because of their scarcity/fugal money saving ideas but for some people who can’t seem to save two pennies to save their life, I guess it is better than nothing.

 #Suze Orman WTF face @4:41 when the caller says their financial planner recommended buying an annuity. (that would net a 5% commission!)

 @4:00 – Financial advisors make commissions and often put you in investments that are best for them.

 Obama tried to do a good thing and pass a law where all financial professionals (like brokers and insurance agents) had to adhere to the “fiduciary” standards—meaning they’d have to work in your best interest if they were advising you on your retirement investments.
 But this died recently and there is no more fiduciary rule – https://www.wsj.com/articles/fiduciary-rule-dealt-blow-by-circuit-court-ruling-1521164915

 Have you noticed that many ‘experts’ are simply fee-based salespeople?

 Most financial planners, advisors, wealth managers, professional managers, brokers, etc. are paid fees regardless of whether you make money.
 Even those who cater to the ultra-wealthy or manage family offices receive asset management fees based on total funds under management.